avito-tech/avito-android/docs/content/docs/test/TestMinimized.md

 Some issues could be solved in a new version of r8, you should consider upgrading before hacking further.

-By default, r8 bundled with android gradle plugin, but you can override it.
+By default, r8 bundled with android Gradle plugin, but you can override it.

 ```kotlin
 buildscript {